LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 ~~~~~~~~~

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "-g <GROUP> -l", "show the members in a group", ""
+   "-g <GROUP> -l", "show the members in a group"

 useradd
 ~~~~~~~